barreiros/VibeWhisper/README.md

     ```bash
     npm run build
     ```
-    - This uses `electron-builder` to create installer packages in the `dist/` directory based on your current OS.
+    - This command uses `electron-builder` to package the application into distributable installers (e.g., `.dmg` for macOS, `.exe` for Windows) suitable for your current operating system.
+    - The output files will be located in the `dist/` directory within the project folder.